Nordstrom (NYSE:JWN) Releases FY 2022 Earnings Guidance

 Nordstrom (NYSE:JWN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $3.20-$3.50 for the period, compared to the consensus estimate of $3.12.
+The company provided earnings per share guidance of $3.20-$3.50 for the period, compared to the consensus earnings per share estimate of $3.12.
 The company issued revenue guidance of $15.68 billion-$15.97 billion, compared to the consensus revenue estimate of $15.54 billion.

-Nordstrom (NYSE:JWN – Get Rating) last posted its quarterly earnings data on Tuesday, March 1st.
-The specialty retailer reported $1.23 EPS for the quarter, topping the consensus estimate of $1.04 by $0.19.
-Nordstrom had a net margin of 1.20% and a return on equity of 70.74%.
-The firm had revenue of $4.38 billion during the quarter, compared to analyst estimates of $4.36 billion.
-During the same quarter in the previous year, the business posted $0.21 EPS.
-Nordstrom’s revenue was up 23.4% on a year-over-year basis.
-Equities analysts expect that Nordstrom will post 3.3 EPS for the current year.
+Nordstrom (NYSE:JWN – Get Rating) last posted its earnings results on Tuesday, May 24th.
+The specialty retailer reported ($0.06) earnings per share for the quarter, missing the consensus estimate of ($0.05) by ($0.01).
+The company had revenue of $3.57 billion for the quarter, compared to analysts’ expectations of $3.29 billion.
+Nordstrom had a net margin of 2.37% and a return on equity of 74.13%.
+The business’s revenue was up 18.6% on a year-over-year basis.
+During the same period in the previous year, the business posted ($0.64) earnings per share.
+As a group, equities research analysts anticipate that Nordstrom will post 3.32 EPS for the current year.

+Nordstrom declared that its Board of Directors has initiated a share buyback plan on Tuesday, May 24th that authorizes the company to repurchase $500.00 million in shares.
+This repurchase authorization authorizes the specialty retailer to purchase up to 15.2% of its shares through open market purchases.
+Shares repurchase plans are usually a sign that the company’s management believes its stock is undervalued.

-Several equities research analysts recently issued reports on JWN shares.
-Citigroup upped their price target on Nordstrom from $25.00 to $27.00 in a research report on Wednesday, March 2nd.
-Zacks Investment Research raised Nordstrom from a hold rating to a buy rating and set a $26.00 price objective on the stock in a report on Wednesday, May 18th.
-Credit Suisse Group boosted their target price on Nordstrom from $26.00 to $29.00 and gave the stock a neutral rating in a research report on Wednesday, March 2nd.
-Deutsche Bank Aktiengesellschaft increased their target price on Nordstrom from $22.00 to $31.00 in a research note on Wednesday, March 2nd.
-Finally, Cowen raised their price target on Nordstrom from $25.00 to $30.00 and gave the company a market perform rating in a report on Wednesday, March 2nd.
-Three equities research analysts have rated the stock with a sell rating, ten have given a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of Hold and an average target price of $29.07.
+JWN has been the subject of a number of research analyst reports.
+Morgan Stanley reduced their target price on Nordstrom from $22.00 to $17.00 and set an underweight rating for the company in a report on Thursday, May 26th.
+BMO Capital Markets upped their price target on Nordstrom from $23.00 to $30.00 and gave the stock a market perform rating in a report on Wednesday, March 2nd.
+Bank of America cut their price objective on shares of Nordstrom from $26.00 to $21.00 and set an underperform rating on the stock in a report on Wednesday, May 25th.
+Cowen decreased their target price on shares of Nordstrom from $30.00 to $24.00 in a research note on Wednesday, May 25th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price target on Nordstrom from $31.00 to $32.00 in a report on Wednesday, May 25th.
+Three investment analysts have rated the stock with a sell rating, eleven have given a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Nordstrom presently has an average rating of Hold and a consensus price target of $27.29.

-In other news, CFO Anne L. Bramman sold 13,334 shares of Nordstrom stock in a transaction dated Monday, April 18th.
-The stock was sold at an average price of $28.74, for a total value of $383,219.16.
-Following the completion of the transaction, the chief financial officer now directly owns 120,137 shares of the company’s stock, valued at approximately $3,452,737.38.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Company insiders own 5.45% of the company’s stock.
+In other Nordstrom news, CFO Anne L. Bramman sold 13,334 shares of the business’s stock in a transaction on Monday, April 18th.
+The shares were sold at an average price of $28.74, for a total transaction of $383,219.16.
+Following the completion of the sale, the chief financial officer now directly owns 120,137 shares in the company, valued at approximately $3,452,737.38.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Also, CFO Anne L. Bramman sold 13,333 shares of the stock in a transaction that occurred on Thursday, May 26th.
+The stock was sold at an average price of $24.20, for a total transaction of $322,658.60.
+Following the completion of the sale, the chief financial officer now directly owns 106,804 shares of the company’s stock, valued at $2,584,656.80.
+The disclosure for this sale can be found here.
+5.45% of the stock is owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in the company.
-BlackRock Inc. boosted its holdings in shares of Nordstrom by 22.2% during the fourth quarter.
-BlackRock Inc. now owns 11,512,934 shares of the specialty retailer’s stock worth $260,422,000 after purchasing an additional 2,088,891 shares during the period.
-Renaissance Technologies LLC raised its holdings in Nordstrom by 240.8% in the 1st quarter.
-Renaissance Technologies LLC now owns 1,988,500 shares of the specialty retailer’s stock worth $53,908,000 after acquiring an additional 1,405,000 shares during the last quarter.
-Morgan Stanley raised its holdings in Nordstrom by 133.7% in the 2nd quarter.
-Morgan Stanley now owns 2,237,756 shares of the specialty retailer’s stock worth $81,836,000 after acquiring an additional 1,280,070 shares during the last quarter.
-State Street Corp raised its stake in Nordstrom by 5.5% during the 1st quarter.
-State Street Corp now owns 4,552,284 shares of the specialty retailer’s stock valued at $124,245,000 after buying an additional 239,120 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA raised its stake in Nordstrom by 37.8% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 688,374 shares of the specialty retailer’s stock valued at $18,662,000 after buying an additional 188,771 shares during the last quarter.
-57.27% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+American Century Companies Inc. increased its holdings in Nordstrom by 27.1% in the first quarter.
+American Century Companies Inc. now owns 19,066 shares of the specialty retailer’s stock valued at $517,000 after buying an additional 4,063 shares in the last quarter.
+Mather Group LLC. acquired a new stake in Nordstrom in the 1st quarter valued at about $474,000.
+Maverick Capital Ltd. purchased a new stake in Nordstrom during the 1st quarter worth about $439,000.
+Moors & Cabot Inc. grew its position in shares of Nordstrom by 38.1% in the 1st quarter.
+Moors & Cabot Inc. now owns 14,500 shares of the specialty retailer’s stock valued at $393,000 after buying an additional 4,000 shares during the last quarter.
+Finally, Guggenheim Capital LLC increased its position in Nordstrom by 4.2% during the first quarter.
+Guggenheim Capital LLC now owns 14,001 shares of the specialty retailer’s stock worth $380,000 after buying an additional 568 shares during the period.
+Hedge funds and other institutional investors own 57.27% of the company’s stock.

 About Nordstrom (Get Rating)